Work in progress.

 “The boy asked the man about something.”

-In the above sentence, ٱَلْغُلَامُ ʾalg͡hulāmu is the doer of the verb so it is in the raised-state and this is indicated by the ḍammah on its final letter. ٱَلرَّجُلَ ʾarrujala is the direct doee of the verb so it is in the propped-state and this is indicated by the fat·ḥah on its final letter. شَيْءٍ s͡hayʾin is directly preceded by a preposition so it is in the lowered-state and this is indicated by the tanwīned kasrah ◌ٍ on its final letter.
-The ending of the past verb سَأَلَ is not determined based on the function of the verb in the sentence, and therefore, it does not have any state.
+In the above sentence, ٱَلْغُلَامُ ʾalg͡hulāmu is the doer of the verb so it is in the u-state and this is indicated by the ḍammah on its final letter. ٱَلرَّجُلَ ʾarrujala is the direct doee of the verb so it is in the a-state and this is indicated by the fat·ḥah on its final letter. شَيْءٍ s͡hayʾin is directly preceded by a preposition so it is in the i-state and this is indicated by the tanwīned kasrah ◌ٍ on its final letter.
+The ending of the perfect verb سَأَلَ is not determined based on the function of the verb in the sentence, and therefore, it does not have any state.
 (Its ending can change depending on whether a pronoun is attached to it but this is not related to the function of the verb in the sentence and does not represent any state.)

-Resembling verbs have three states, just like nouns.
+Stateful verbs have three states, just like nouns.
 These states are called:

 17.5 With doer nouns